Foundation Movement & Settlement in Sydney Metro

 Cracks appearing in walls, doors that stick, floors that slope — your house may be on the move.

-Why we see this constantly in Greater Sydney
+Why we see this constantly in Sydney metro

-Foundation movement is the most common structural issue we see in Greater Sydney.
+Foundation movement is the most common structural issue we see around Sydney metro suburbs such as Strathfield, Burwood, Concord and Homebush.
 Reactive clay soils, broken stormwater, leaking sewer connections and large established trees all drive it.
-Strathfield and Homebush in particular sit on clay that moves significantly.
-We do full diagnosis — soil tests, level surveys, drainage checks — before deciding between drainage rectification, root barriers, or targeted underpinning.
+We do full diagnosis before deciding between drainage rectification, root barriers or targeted underpinning.
 Jumping straight to underpinning without diagnosis wastes money.

 Strathfield, Burwood, Concord, Homebush and Parramatta cover the suburbs from the Inner West out toward Western Sydney.
 Housing here ranges from Federation and inter-war brick homes through to post-war fibro and brick veneer, plus newer apartment stock around the rail corridors.
 Reactive clay soils are widespread, and many of the older homes have shallow footings that move with seasonal moisture changes.